ruiqizhu/373_Binarization/README.md

-# 373_Binorization
+# 373_Binarization
-This is an app for CMU 67373 consulting project.
-This app takes images as input and turns it into black and white so that users can identify oocytes in the image more easily.
+This is an app called Oocyte Binarization for CMU 67373 consulting project.
+It is designed for researchers in Kodiak Laboratory to perform crab oocyte area analysis more easily and efficiently.
+It uses python script and machine learning to first preprocess the image into greyscale using a formula and then turning binarize it into black and white based on a threshold the user gives.
+After the image is processed, the app harnesses crowdsourcing to let students identify the oocytes manually.
+The students click on the oocyte and the app automatically detects the entire oocyte the student clicks and calculates the area automatically.
+For each oocyte, if a certain number of students click on the same oocyte, that oocyte will be marked as valid and its area will be saved for data analysis.